Joan Fontaine: Personal life

 Fontaine held dual citizenship; she was British by birthright (both her parents were British) and became an American citizen in April 1943.
-Outside of acting, Fontaine was also noted as being a licensed pilot, an accomplished interior decorator, and a Cordon Bleu-level chef.
+Outside of acting, Fontaine was also noted as being a licensed pilot, an accomplished interior decorator, and a Cordon Bleu–level chef.

 She was married and divorced four times.
 Her first marriage was to actor Brian Aherne, in 1939, at the St. John's Chapel in Del Monte, California; they divorced in April 1945.

 In May 1946, she married actor/producer William Dozier in Mexico City.
 They had a daughter, Deborah Leslie, in 1948, and separated in 1949.
 Deborah is Fontaine's only biological child.
 The following year, Fontaine filed for divorce, charging Dozier with desertion.
 Their divorce was final in January 1951.
 The two of them had a custody battle over their child which lingered through the 1950s.

 Fontaine's third marriage was to producer and writer Collier Young on November 12, 1952.
 They separated in May 1960, and Fontaine filed for divorce in November 1960.
 Their divorce was final in January 1961.

-Fontaine's fourth and final marriage was to Sports Illustrated golf editor Alfred Wright, Jr, on January 23, 1964, in Elkton, Maryland; they divorced in 1969.
-Fontaine also had a personal relationship with Adlai Stevenson: "We had a tenderness for each other that grew into something rather serious.
+Fontaine's fourth and final marriage was to Sports Illustrated golf editor Alfred Wright Jr, on January 23, 1964, in Elkton, Maryland; they divorced in 1969.
+Fontaine also had a personal relationship with politician Adlai Stevenson II: "We had a tenderness for each other that grew into something rather serious.
 There was so much speculation about our marrying in the press that over lunch at his apartment in the Waldorf Towers he told me he could not marry an actress.
 He still had political ambitions and the 'little old ladies from Oshkosh' wouldn't approve.
 I told him it was just as well.
 My family would hardly approve of my marrying a politician".